Heal

 SGB

 The Stellate Ganglion Block (SGB) injection involves a commonly used anesthesia that is injected into nerves above the neck, right above the collarbone.
-It serves to “soothe” or “reset” the sympathetic nervous system, which is shown to be overactive in individuals with PTSD, resulting in relief in a matter of minutes.
+It serves to “soothe” or “reset” the sympathetic nervous system, which is shown to be overactive in individuals with PTS, resulting in relief in a matter of minutes.

 The SGB injection is an outpatient procedure that takes roughly twenty (20) minutes.

-The Stella group in Chicago, IL has demonstrated an 80% improvement rate for patients with symptoms of PTSD with an 85% success rate specifically for combat/warfare experience.
+The Stella group in Chicago, IL has demonstrated an 80% improvement rate for patients with symptoms of PTS with an 85% success rate specifically for combat/warfare experience.
 Their data is the result of a sample of 327 patients treated between December 2016 and February 2020 with data reviewed by the International Review Board (IRB).

 Efficacy and Results Measurement